Blog > corporate finance > Seeking investment: Debt vs equity

 Seeking investment: Debt vs equity

 Most businesses start off self-funded by the entrepreneur (sometimes referred to as bootstrapping), and possibly with loans and investment from friends and family.
-Whilst many SME businesses will always grow organically and never take on any external finance, at some point, all owners will face the decision whether to raise external finance.
-This could be for myriad reasons:
+Whilst many SME businesses will always grow organically and never take on any external finance, at some point, all owners will face the decision whether to raise third-party funding.
+This could be for a myriad of reasons:

 • To help with peaks and troughs in working capital, especially seasonal requirements